-Help with your individual oral – complete guide from an IB Examiner
+Help for your English IO – complete guide from an IB Examiner

-As an IB examiner, I am going to share with you some general tips to help you get top marks in your individual oral.
+As an IB English examiner, I am going to share with you some general tips and help for your English IO.

 Tip 1 – Get to know the Individual Oral mark scheme.